-When I thought about when I was interested, I remembered watching the musical stage as a child.
-I don't remember the content, but after that I was playing “musical pretend” with my friends, so it would have been very interesting.
-Later, in high school, I performed “musical mock” at a school festival.
+When I thought about when I was interested, I remembered watching the musical stage as a kid.
+I don't remember what it was, but it seemed like I was doing “musical pretend” with my friend after that, so it would have been very interesting.
+After that, when I was in high school, I also had a musical festival at a cultural festival.

-At that time, Japanese musicals had something like “role sharing” between dance and song, so if I could dance, I was able to stand on the musical stage as an ensemble dancer.
-Recent musicals focus on singing, so if you can't sing, you'll find it difficult to get on stage.
+At that time, Japanese musicals had a sort of “role division” between dance and song, so if I could dance, I could stand on the musical stage as an ensemble dancer.
+Most musicals these days are singing, so I feel that it's difficult to get to the stage if I can't sing properly.

-By the way, while I was at school, I continued to work as a musical research group, so I was busy with my work as a dancer, classes at university, club activities, and so on.
-There are times when I'm so busy that I lose my memory.
-However, the people and experiences I met during my four years at university are very large, and I am sure that they are the foundation of myself now.
+By the way, while I was in school, I continued to work in musical research groups, so I was busy working as a dancer, teaching at a university, and club activities.
+There are times when I'm too busy to forget my memory.
+However, the people and experiences that I met during my 4th year at university are very large, and it is certain that this is the basis of my own.

-Musical songs and dances have a mysterious "power" not found in straight plays.
-There are also songs and dances in show dance, but I feel a little different.
-I like straight plays, but I also find the world of singing and dancing coexistent.
+Musical songs and dances have a mysterious "power" that straight plays do not have.
+Show dance also has songs and dances, but I feel that it is a little different from that.
+I like straight plays as well, but I also find it fascinating in a world where songs and dance coexist.

-It was unprecedented at that time to import a home from Broadway, create a dedicated theater, and perform the work over a long span of years.
+It was unprecedented at that time to import a genuine Broadway stage, create a dedicated theater, and perform the work over a long span of many years.

-I was just starting to dance in earnest, so I didn't even think I would be a professional dancer, but the long run performance of the Shiki Theater Company overturned it in a good way. .
-In a time when it was still difficult to make a living by dancing alone, the long-run system, in which a single piece of work could continue on the stage for a long time, was a very revolutionary system that had never existed before in Japan.
-So, on the day of the four seasons' auditions, the powerful senior dancers all went to the reception, and the figures disappeared from the studio.
-However, at that time, I was just out of the way, so I was an outsider (laughs).
+Since I was just about to start dancing in earnest, I never thought of becoming a professional dancer, but it was the long-run performance of Shiki Theater Company that overturned it in a good way. ..
+In a time when it was still difficult to establish a life by dancing alone, the long-run system that allowed you to continue on the stage for a long time with one piece of work was a very epoch-making system that was not available in Japan until then.
+So, on the day when we had auditions for the four seasons, all the powerful senior dancers went to the reception, so the figure disappeared from the studio.
+However, at that time, I was a fledgling person, so I was an outsider (laughs).